rame0033/practice_pages/front-end_mentor_p8/README.md

 To be able to do the circle indicator inside the progress bar, I used the pseudo-code `::after`.

-I included the code snippet of the value for the 'span::after'
+I included the code snippet of the value for the `span::after`

-`
-/* Add the indicator to progress bar fill */ .progress_bar span::after{
+`/* Add the indicator to progress bar fill */ .progress_bar span::after{
     content:'';
     background-color:var(--PaleBlue);